How to Set Up a Membership Site Using WooCommerce Memberships

 Create a WooCommerce Membership Product

-There are no specific membership product types since they are tied to a kind of product on your website.
-For instance, you may want to allow visitors to add on a membership to another product, you may require membership applications (for manual membership access), or you may want to allow for membership variations (e.g. platinum, gold, and silver plans).
+For instance, you may want to allow visitors to add on a membership to another product.
+You may require membership applications for manual access.
+Or you may want to allow for membership variations like platinum, gold, and silver plans.

 Create a WooCommerce Membership Plan